Agnogh/pirate-resort/README.md

 **1. Landing page**
 *Starting page* gives a basic intro
 Focus is both visual effects (using graphics) and text to attract potential customers.
-The text is short and divided into small sections to give the user a pause and time to sink into a sense of relaxation, calm and beauty
+The text is short and divided into small sections to give the user a pause and time to sink into a sense of relaxation, calm and beauty.

 *Pirate Resort*